jagathishwaran/Password-Strength-Checker/README.md

 ## Getting Started

-This is a customizable web-based calculator application.
-Easily modify the design by changing the background image, font color, and icons to match your preferences.
-Here's how to get started:
+Getting Started with the Password Strength Checker:

+   1. Download the source code:

-   1. Clone the repository to your local machine.
+    --Clone or download the repository to your local machine.

-   2. Open the project in your preferred code editor.
+   2. Open the project:

+    --Use your preferred code editor to open the downloaded project files.

+   3. Customize the code:

-   3. Customize the HTML, CSS, or JavaScript files to suit your needs.
+    --Modify the HTML, CSS, or JavaScript files to enhance the visual appeal and functionality.

+    --Add your own styles, images, or animations to make it more attractive.

-   4. Test the calculator locally to ensure it functions correctly.
+   4. Test the application:

+    --Open the HTML file in a web browser.

+    --Enter different passwords to see the real-time strength feedback.

+    --Click the submit button to see the corresponding alert based on password strength.

+   5. Secure the code:

+    --Consider implementing additional security measures, such as server-side validation, to protect user passwords.

+    Deploy the application:

-   5. Deploy the updated application to your chosen hosting platform for others to use.
+    --Host the updated code on your preferred web server or hosting platform.

-Unleash your creativity and personalize the calculator according to your style!
+   6. Share and enjoy:

+    --Share the password strength checker with others to help them evaluate the security of their passwords.

+Note: This code serves as a starting point, and you can further customize and improve it to suit your specific requirements.
+Feel free to experiment with different styles, layouts, or additional features to make it more appealing and secure.

 ## Features

-   1. Basic arithmetic operations: Addition, subtraction, multiplication, and division.

-   2. Decimal point support and clearing display.

-   3. Delete last character and evaluate expressions.

-   4. User-friendly design with responsive layout.
+   1. Real-time password strength feedback.

+   2. Alerts for weak, medium, and strong passwords.

+   3. Tip alert for adding UPPERCASE, lowercase, symbols, and letters for more secure passwords.

+   4. Visual indication of password strength through border color.

-   5. Styling with custom CSS for an appealing visual experience.
+   5. Responsive design with an intuitive user interface.

-   6. Use of popular web fonts for improved typography.

-   7. Integration of Font Awesome icons for enhanced aesthetics.